davidcmoulton/decodeuri/_drafts/Building-a-pattern-library-for-scholarly-publishing.md

  1. be built in such a way as to reflect the intent of the design system
  1. be easy to maintain
- 1. be easy to integrate (avoid 'pattern rot')
+ 1. be as easy as possible to integrate into the website it's defining the patterns for (avoid 'pattern rot')

  Integration is the hardest problem to solve, and has been the holy grail for pattern libraries for years.
-We managed to crack this, but you'll have to wait for the companion post to find out how.
+We managed to crack this, but you'll have to wait for the companion post to find out how!

 #### Aims
 {:.no_toc}